Skip to main content

 This resource provides a colorful printable SI system chart, which displays the 7 SI base unit, prefix symbols, and features the Measurement League: Guardians of the SI superheroes, dedicated to the fight against uncertainty, imprecision, and inaccuracy and to improving the quality of our lives and the things we build.
 The superheroes include the following: Mole, Professor Second, Monsieur Kilogram, Ms. Ampere, Dr. Kelvin, Meter Man, and Candela.
 SI Prefix symbols featured in the chart are used to represent smaller or larger units by factors that are powers of 10.
 The chart provides an entertaining way to learn more about the International System of Units (SI).
 NOTE: Four new International System of Units (SI) prefixes (ronna, ronto, quetta, and quecto) were adopted in November 2022 and are not currently represented in this publication.

-The chart may be printed on any paper size but is recommended to be at minimum 215.9 mm x 279.4 mm (8.5 in x 11 in).
+The chart may be printed on any paper size, but it is recommended that it be at least 215.9 mm x 279.4 mm (8.5 in x 11 in).

 Learning Objectives

-• Recognize the definitions of base units
+• Recognize the seven SI base units.

 Materials